Holiday inspiration currently loading...

 Your First Accommodation on Skye

-In our view one of the most enchanting settings on any Scottish island, your hotel in south Skye is a long-established property at the heart of the Gaelic-speaking community here on Sleat, with heart-stopping views towards the hills of Knoydart.
-Formed from a 19th-century shorefront property and its outbuildings, each whitewashed and gleaming by the waters of the Sound of Sleat, we never tire of coming here to experience its traditionally presented rooms, tempting menu of local classics in the stylish restaurant, and the cosy, bustling bar popular with visitors and locals alike.
+Located in, in our view, one of the most enchanting settings on any Scottish island, your hotel in south Skye is a long-established property at the heart of the Gaelic-speaking community here on Sleat, with heart-stopping views towards the hills of Knoydart.
+Formed from a 19th-century shorefront property and its outbuildings, each whitewashed and gleaming by the waters of the Sound of Sleat, we never tire of coming here to experience the traditionally presented rooms, tempting menu of local classics in the stylish restaurant, and the cosy, bustling bar popular with visitors and locals alike.

 Day Six – A Thrilling Private RiB Trip to Remember

 A distinct holiday highlight today: tide-permitting you’ll be met your hotel’s private jetty (otherwise meet a short drive away at Armadale) by our specially chosen boat-trip partner, who will take you on an exhilarating RiB (Rigid inflatable Boat) trip in the waters around Skye.
 You’ll go seal-spotting around some of the many skerries and experience unbeatable views of the Skye Bridge and the ‘Small Isles’ of Muck, Eigg and Rum.

 Day Seven – North to Portree, but First to Raasay